 However, if you are not used to coffee, especially on an empty stomach, don't overdo it.
 Too much coffee can make you feel jittery.

 Generally, when people think of coffee, they think of the energy boost it brings.
 If you need a little extra fire to get through the morning, coffee may help.
 However, if you aren’t used to drinking coffee, drinking it while fasting may leave you feeling jittery and not energized.

 If you find coffee sans food is not working for you, there are many other ways to get the energy boost you need, from exercise to hydration.
 Try a few different energy-boosting methods to help get you through that fasted state.
 A quick walk around the block, a cup of Kroma’s Perfect Fast tea, or a few jumping jacks might do the trick.

 The most difficult part of intermittent fasting is, of course, the fasting period.
 It may take you a while to train your body not to send so many hunger cues during this time.
 One way to help may be with coffee.

 Drinking coffee may help you get to the next meal by acting as an appetite suppressant.
 It has also been shown to decrease the number of calories consumed in the next meal.
 This may help with overall weight maintenance.

 Are There Any Risks of Drinking Coffee While Fasting?

-If you are a beginner at fasting and coffee, here are a few risks of drinking coffee.
+If you are a beginner at fasting and coffee, there are a few risks from drinking coffee.
 While these risks are generally not life-threatening, they can be uncomfortable until the coffee has been flushed out of your system.
 Drinking lots of water can help move the coffee out faster.

 With the benefit of alertness and the energy boost often associated with coffee, it may come with the unsettling feeling of the jitters.
 Jitters can be a physical sensation of shakiness and an overall nervous sensation in the body.